-Expected Credit Loss of trade receivables: Our procedures included the following: Trade receivables amount to approximately 2715.68 lakh and the expected credit loss amounts to approximately 83.71 lakhs as at March 31, 2023. • We assessed the design and implementation and tested the operating effectiveness of the Company's relevant key financial controls around the ECL allowance.
-The Company has applied a simplified ECL model to determine the impairment against trade receivables at the reporting date.
-The expected credit loss (ECL) model involves the use of various • We critically assessed the ECL model developed by the Company and verified with the requirement of Ind AS 109. assumptions and study of historical observed default rates over the expected life of the trade receivables. • Tested key assumptions and judgements, such as those used to assess the likelihood of default and loss on default by comparing to historical data and subsequent realization The significant judgements include the assessment for the forward- looking estimates. historical data and subsequent realization. Ū • We considered the adequacy of the disclosures in the financial statements against the requirements of Ind AS 109, Financial Due to the significance of trade receivables and the significant judgement involved in determining the ECL, the impairment of Instruments and Ind AS 107, Financial Instruments Disclosures. trade receivables was considered to be a key audit matter.
+Our procedures included the following:

+- We assessed the design and implementation and tested the operating effectiveness of the Company's relevant key financial controls around the ECL allowance. - We critically assessed the ECL model developed by the Company and verified with the requirement of Ind AS 109 - Tested key assumptions and judgements, such as those used to assess the likelihood of default and loss on default by comparing to historical data and subsequent realization. - We considered the adequacy of the disclosures in the Ind AS financial statements against the requirements of Ind AS 109, Financial Instruments and Ind AS 107, Financial Instruments Disclosures.